Please be sure to read all of the following information before clicking on the link at the bottom of the page.

 ”Freshman Reporting Food Allergies”

-to firstname.lastname@example.org and include your name, full mailing address and a phone number we may be able to contact you at.
+to firstname.lastname@example.org and include your name, full mailing address and a phone number at which we may be able to contact you.

 Academic Advising Information